cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

 # Unfolding & regularization

-This section details how to perform an unfolded cross-section measurement, *including regularization*, inside Combine.
+This section details how to perform an unfolded cross-section measurement, *including regularization*, within <span style="font-variant:small-caps;">Combine</span>.

-There are many resources available that describe unfolding, including when to use it (or not), and what are the usual issues around it.
-A useful summary is available at the [CMS Statistics Committee pages](https://twiki.cern.ch/twiki/bin/view/CMS/ScrecUnfolding) on unfolding.
-You can also find a nice overview of unfolding and its usage in combine in [these slides](https://indico.cern.ch/event/399923/contributions/956409/attachments/800899/1097609/2015_06_24_LHCXSWG.pdf#search=Marini%20AND%20StartDate%3E%3D2015-06-24%20AND%20EndDate%3C%3D2015-06-24).
+There are many resources available that describe unfolding, including when to use it (or not), and what the common issues surrounding it are.
+For CMS users, useful summary is available in the [CMS Statistics Committee pages](https://twiki.cern.ch/twiki/bin/view/CMS/ScrecUnfolding) on unfolding.
+You can also find an overview of unfolding and its usage in <span style="font-variant:small-caps;">Combine</span> in [these slides](https://indico.cern.ch/event/399923/contributions/956409/attachments/800899/1097609/2015_06_24_LHCXSWG.pdf#search=Marini%20AND%20StartDate%3E%3D2015-06-24%20AND%20EndDate%3C%3D2015-06-24).

-The basic idea behind the unfolding technique to describe smearing introduced through the reconstruction (eg of the particle energy) in a given truth level bin $x_{i}$ through a linear relationship to the effects in the nearby truth-bins.
+The basic idea behind the unfolding technique is to describe smearing introduced through the reconstruction (e.g. of the particle energy) in a given truth level bin $x_{i}$ through a linear relationship with the effects in the nearby truth-bins.
 We can make statements about the probability $p_{j}$ that the event falling in the truth bin $x_{i}$ is reconstructed in the bin $y_{i}$ via the linear relationship,

 $$
 y_{obs} = \tilde{\boldsymbol{R}}\cdot x_{true} + b